eslint/eslint/docs/rules/padding-line-between-statements.md

-# Require or disallow newlines between statements (newline-between-statements)
+# Require or disallow padding lines between statements (padding-line-between-statements)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.